 Demand estimation in industrial organization

-For those in search of economics references, I prepared some notes on demand estimation in industrial organization.
-They survey a selected sample of discrete choice models, from multinomial logit to modern Berry, Levinsohn, and Pakes–type methods.
+I wrote notes on demand estimation in industrial organization that survey a selected set of discrete choice techniques, from multinomial logit to Berry, Levinsohn, and Pakes (BLP)-type methods.

-While originally written as a study guide for a graduate-level industrial organization class, they can also serve as a high-level introduction for anyone who wants to use demand estimation.
+While originally intended as a study guide for a graduate industrial organization class, they can also serve as a high-level introduction for anyone who wants to use demand estimation.

 The notes discuss conceptual and technical points, such as:

 - Bridging traditional demand estimation and industrial organization methods, by accounting for the correlation between unobserved quality and price

-- Understanding the random-coefficients demand model behind BLP, and the MPEC and nested fixed-point estimators
+- Understanding the random-coefficients logit demand model behind BLP, and the MPEC and nested fixed point versions of the BLP estimator

-- Extensions to standard methods, including adding micro data (Micro BLP) and incorporating a supply-side model
+- Extensions to standard BLP, including adding micro data (Micro BLP) and incorporating a supply side model

 - Econometrics of the BLP estimator